 1/2" Lead provides over 50% attenuation of Gamma Rays (also known as "halving-thickness") at up to 2 MeV (this is the equivalent of 1" steel or 7.2" water shielding).
 There is a point of a diminishing returns though - the amount of lead and the weight would not justify the amount of attenuation for low amounts of activity - you'll need for an example 3 cm of Lead (~1" 3/16) to attenuate the intensity to 1/8th of the original intensity.

-I also added HDPE (High-Density Polyethylene) plates (polyethylene is a very hydrogen-carbon rich plastic, which works well as a neutron shield / moderator) to fill the gap between the inner lead container and the outer lead sheets, lining the inside walls of the wooden box.
-This acts also as "padding" and keeps the inner box centered so the lid can be easily removed.
+I also added HDPE (High-Density Polyethylene) plates (polyethylene is a very hydrogen-carbon rich plastic, which works well as a neutron shield / moderator, not that is needed here) to fill the gap between the inner lead container and the outer lead sheets, lining the inside walls of the wooden box.
+This acts as "padding" and keeps the inner box centered so the lid can be easily removed.

-Natural Uranium contains 0.7% of 235U, known for it's spontaneous fission so some neutron shielding would not hurt.
-Solid blocks of paraffin (candle wax) would work even better for those planning to store strong neutron emitters such as 252Cf 😀
+Natural Uranium contains 0.7% of 235U, known for it's spontaneous but neutron yield is absolutely not a concern.
+Solid blocks of paraffin (candle wax) would work OK for those planning to store strong neutron sources (252Cf anyone? 😀)

-This HDPE filler between the inner and outer box can also be substituted with small lead bricks, if one is willing to deal with the extra weight.
+This HDPE filler between the inner and outer box can also be substituted with small lead bricks or lead shot (from a local hunting supplies store) , if one is willing to deal with the extra weight.

 Future plans include to line the inside of the inner container with a "sandwich" liner of aluminum and copper foil - this will slow down the beta particles before they reach the lead shield and are abruptly stopped, thus reducing the generation of secondary low-energy X-Rays (the Bremsstrahlung effect caused by the rapid deceleration of a beta particle).

-The Lead Box and my Infab Revolution Maxi-Flex X-Ray Lead Gloves (0.50mm Pb equivalent) for handling extra "hot" samples or just digging thru the contents of the lead containers.
+The Lead Box and my Infab Revolution Maxi-Flex X-Ray Lead Gloves (0.50mm Pb equivalent) for lengthy handling of extra hot samples or just digging thru the contents of the lead containers.

 I intentionally left the lead surface as bare metal and didn't paint it or cover it with duct tape, self-adhesive vinyl or rubber spray-on coating (all, good options btw.) for two reasons - one day I might need to re-use it for a different project (and don't want to deal with sticky residue) and also the bare lead metal lid (as weird as it might sound) is a good reminder for me: *GLOVES ON* when handling the contents of box (and honestly I do like the bare metal look).